Betsy Riccardi

 Edward H. Murphy

-Ed Murphy played a key role in developing the present validation system still umurphy_ed_distinguished-service-1996sed today by the Hall of Fame to come up with its nominations and eventual selection for the Hall of Fame.
+Ed Murphy played a key role in developing the present validation system still used today by the Hall of Fame to come up with its nominations and eventual selection for the Hall of Fame.
 Murphy, now retired from the Chronicle Telegram as personnel director, also kept statistics for Elyria High’s football team for many seasons.
 He also wrote a column for the CT on Automobile Racing.
 Murphy spent many years on the executive board of the ESHOF, serving as chairman in 1978.
 He was a member of the original Hall of Fame board in 1972.
 Murphy was active in Little League baseball and covered motor sports at Lorain County Speedway for many years.
 He was also president of the Elyria High Pioneer Club in 1973 and 1974.